Keegan-Evans/Keegan-Evans.github.io/_posts/2020-09-17-Daily-Progress.md

 ---
 layout: post
 date: 2020-09-17
-catergories: [infosec, learning, oscp, ccna]
+tags: [infosec, learning, oscp, ccna]
 ---

 - Started a music page for my website of some of my favorite music.